kbmackenzie/mewlix/README.md

 <img align="left" width="256" height="256" src="logo.svg" alt="Mewlix logo">

-**Mewlix** is a cat-themed [esoteric programming language](https://en.wikipedia.org/wiki/Esoteric_programming_language) that compiles to asynchronous vanilla JavaScript.
+**Mewlix** is a cat-themed [esoteric programming language](https://en.wikipedia.org/wiki/Esoteric_programming_language) that compiles to vanilla JavaScript.
 It comes with templates for making little HTML5 games!

 Mewlix's compiler is written in pure Haskell, and is a self-contained binary executable.
 It can build projects, run them in a simple HTTP server, and package the build output neatly into a `.zip` file for upload in websites like [itch.io](https://itch.io/).